yaseralnajjar/django-multi-lang-db-field-demo/README.md

 # What is this?

-A simple demo to show the usage of python-i18n using json file.
-No need to recompile *.po *.mo ugly files, just translate and launch!
+A simple demo to show the usage of django-i18nfield to have multiple language fields.

 # How does it work?

-`local` folder has the localized strings; it has both EN and AR values for the string `hi`.

-And we load those strings in `articles/views.py`, you can see this view in your local server at `http://127.0.0.1:8000/articles/`
+Getting and settings the data is in `articles/views.py`.

 ```
-from django.http import HttpResponse

-import i18n
-i18n.set('locale', 'ar')
-i18n.load_path.append('local')

 def index(request):

+    translation.activate('ar')
+    article = Article.objects.all()[0]

+    return HttpResponse(article.title)

+def change(request):

+    translation.activate('ar')
+    article = Article.objects.all()[0]

+    article.title.data['ar'] = 'مرحباً'
+    article.save()

-    return HttpResponse(i18n.t('foo.hi'))
+    return HttpResponse(article.title)
 ```

 # Used packages

-`python-i18n` is the main package here.
+`django-i18nfield` is the main package here.

-You can see more info here about the package: https://github.com/danhper/python-i18n
+You can get more info here about the package: https://github.com/raphaelm/django-i18nfield/

 # Running the project (Windows specific)

 ```
 virtualenv venv
 call venv\Scripts\activate
+python manage.py migrate
 python manage.py runserver
 ```